Buses in Malta: Open-top buses

 Open-top bus operation on Malta was first proposed in the early 1990s, when several double-deck vehicles were imported from the United Kingdom by private company Garden of Eden.
-The Transport Authority refused to license their operation as passengers standing on the top deck could reach a height over four metres, the maximum level allowed.
+The transport authority refused to license their operation as passengers standing on the top deck could reach a height over four metres, the maximum level allowed.
 In June 2007, this decision was reversed and two tourist services, a north tour and a south tour, began operation using eight open-top vehicles and this has since been expanded with a similar tour on Gozo introduced.
+Typically, the north and south tour can be distinguished from the colour of the buses themselves, with the north tour bus having a blue livery and the south tour bus having a red livery.